stefonarch/LXQt-Wayland-files/README.md

 * Window rule needed for position 0 0; only top and left panels are usable.
 * Smaller with than 100% can lead to issues
-* Usable in sway, hyrpland, kwin_wayland and wayfire.
+* Usable in sway, hyrpland, kwin_wayland and wayfire
 * custom command plugin can show/use commands from `hyprctl` and `swaymsg`, like display workspace name/switch.
+* Panel volume popup opens at 0,0 (already fixed in git)

 ### Yatbfw